Minnesota State University Moorhead

 - In a national survey, students say Minnesota State University Moorhead is committed to their personal and professional success through active, collaborative learning and faculty-mentored research and creative projects

-- Students routinely earn honors for their academic achievements, including nine Goldwater Scholars named in 12 years.
+- Students routinely earn honors for their academic achievements, including 12 Goldwater Scholars named in 13 years.

 - Students regularly win regional and national awards in film, mass communications, education, music, theater, art and design, and accounting.

 - Same tuition rate for 12 to 19 credits is a smart investment.
-Eighty-five percent of students receive financial assistance, with an average aid package of $10,027 and average scholarship equal to $1,348.
+Eighty-seven percent of students receive financial assistance, with an average aid package of $10,450 and average scholarship equal to $1,348.

-- Professors teach 99 percent of classes and are advisors and mentors.
-Student-faculty ratio of 18-to-1 encourages undergraduates to participate in faculty-mentored research and creative projects, and 72 percent of classes have fewer than 30 students.
+- Professors are advisors and mentors who invest in students' personal experience.
+Student-faculty ratio of 17-to-1 encourages undergraduates to participate in faculty-mentored research and creative projects, and 71 percent of classes have fewer than 30 students.

-- Flexible offerings include 76 majors with 172 emphases and options, 9 pre-professional studies programs,10 graduate degrees, 11 certificate programs, 19 areas of teacher licensure preparation, plus online and off-site programs in the Twin Cities.
+- Flexible offerings include 77 majors with 84 emphases and options, 9 pre-professional studies programs,12 graduate degrees, 19 certificate programs, 31 areas of teacher licensure preparation, plus online and off-site programs in the Twin Cities.

 - Wellness Center features state-of-the-art equipment, rock climbing wall, exercise studio, track and basketball courts.